Suppress alerts from Microsoft Defender for Cloud

 - State - Enabled or disabled.

 - Reason - Select one of the built-in reasons or 'other' to specify your own reason in the comment.

 - Expiration date - An end date and time for the rule.
-Rules can run for up to six months.
+Rules can run for without any time limit as set in Expiration date.

 You select Simulate to see the number of previously received alerts that would have been dismissed if the rule was active.

 Save the rule.

 Edit a suppression rule

 To edit a rule you've created from the suppression rules page:

 From Defender for Cloud's security alerts page, select Suppression rules at the top of the page.

 The suppression rules page opens with all the rules for the selected subscriptions.

 To edit a single rule, open the three dots (...) at the end of the rule and select Edit.

 Change the details of the rule and select Apply.